• Free shipping on all orders

 1. Dog Barking

 Dogs will bark to alert you to danger or out of fear, boredom, stress, etc. Not all barks are bad, though.
-They also bark to get your attention or to let another dog know that it’s time to play.
+They also bark to get your attention or let another dog know it’s time to play.

-As a general rule, the higher the pitch, the more distressed the dog is.
+Generally, the higher the pitch, the more distressed the dog is.
 You should pay attention to repetitive, high-pitched barks, as they indicate that your dog feels that something is seriously wrong.

 2. Dog Growling Sounds